MrDHat/website/content/posts/entrepreneur-to-employee.md

 draft=false
 +++

-Around 3 years back, after spending seven years an entrepreneur—I found myself at a crossroads.
+Around 3 years back, after spending seven years as an entrepreneur—I found myself at a crossroads.
 Having built startups, one of which was acquired, I decided to step away from the rollercoaster of entrepreneurship to explore what being an employee is like.
 This transition wasn’t just about changing roles; it was about navigating a shift in mindset, skillset, and priorities.

 ## Why I Made the Transition